input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0010-flutter-separating-state-dependent-widgets.md

 ## Context

-We're using [flutter_bloc](https://pub.dev/packages/flutter_bloc) as state management solution of choice.
-Commonly we're using **Selectors** for querying given subpart of **Bloc** state in order rebuild only widgets which are interested in that data.
+We use [flutter_bloc](https://pub.dev/packages/flutter_bloc) as our state management solution.
+Commonly, we use **BlocSelector** to retrieve specific parts of **Bloc** state, allowing us to rebuild only widgets that depend on that data.

-This maximizes efficiency in render phase but adds complexity in widget tree and makes it harder to read/maintain.
+However, embedding **BlocSelector** directly within large widgets clutters the widget tree with state-selection logic.
+While this maximizes rendering efficiency, it increases visual complexity and reduces maintainability.

 ## Assumptions